cloudentity/ce-samples-android-apps/README.md

-# Android Application using PKCE & Cloudentity platform
+# Android Application using PKCE & Cloudentity Platform

 This sample Android application obtains an access token from [Cloudentity platform](https://cloudentity.com/) using Authorization Code grant and PKCE.